DInfanger/pvalue_functions/README.md

 Bender R, Berg G, Zeeb H. (2005): Tutorial: using confidence curves in medical research. *Biom J.* 47(2): 237-47.

+Greenland S (2019): Valid *P*-Values Behave Exactly as They Should: Some Misleading Criticisms of *P*-Values and Their Resolution with *S*-Values. *The American Statistician,* 73sup1, 106-114.

 Poole C. (1987a): Beyond the confidence interval. *Am J Public Health.* 77(2): 195-9.

 Poole C. (1987b) Confidence intervals exclude nothing. *Am J Public Health.* 77(4): 492-3.